jianfang-kso/kothing-editor/README.md

                       }

 // Display-------------------------------------------------------------------------------------------------------
-position        : The position property of keditor.               default: null {String}
+position        : The position property of KothingEditor.               default: null {String}
-display         : The display property of keditor.                default: 'block' {String}
+display         : The display property of KothingEditor.                default: 'block' {String}
 popupDisplay    : Size of background area when activating dialog window ('full'||'local') default: 'full' {String}

 // Bottom resizing bar------------------------------------------------------------------------------------------- resizingBar     : Show the bottom resizing bar.
                   If 'height' value is 'auto', it will not be resized. default: true {Boolean}
 showPathLabel   : Displays the current node structure to resizingBar.  default: true {Boolean}
 charCounter     : Shows the number of characters in the editor.
                   If the maxCharCount option has a value, it becomes true. default: false {Boolean}
 maxCharCount    : The maximum number of characters allowed to be inserted into the editor. default: null {Number}